dmbaturin/bnfgen-js/README.md

 Grammar example:

 ```
+# You can add "weights" to your rules.
-# The recusrive "<symbol> <start>" alternative will be take n 10 times more often
+# The recursive "<symbol> <start>" alternative will be taken 10 times more often
-# to produce longer sequences
+# to produce longer sequences.
 <start> ::= <symbol> | 10 <symbol> <start> ;

-# Deterministic repetition: up to 10 of "foo" or exactly two of "baz"
+# Deterministic repetition: up to 10 of "foo" or exactly two of "baz".
 <symbol> ::= <fooOrBar>{1,10} | "baz"{2} ;

 <fooOrBar> ::= "foo" | "bar"